 The common refrain is that the divorce rate in the United States hovers around the 50% mark.
 Except it doesn’t, and never has.
 The hows and whys of that, however, are a topic of conversation for another time.

-In reality, the divorce rate is lower than it’s been in years and has been on a steady if gradual decline.
+In reality, the divorce rate is lower than in years and has been on a steady if gradual decline.
 An interesting exercise is to look at divorce by generation and investigate the changing views.

 How Attitudes About Divorce Have Changed Over Generations